awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-key-pairs.md

 # Amazon EC2 key pairs and Windows instances<a name="ec2-key-pairs"></a>

-Amazon EC2 uses public key cryptography to encrypt and decrypt login information\.
-Public key cryptography uses a public key to encrypt a piece of data, and then the recipient uses the private key to decrypt the data\.
-The public and private keys are known as a *key pair*\.
-Public key cryptography enables you to securely access your instances using a private key instead of a password\.

-The keys that Amazon EC2 uses are 2048\-bit SSH\-2 RSA keys\.
-You can have up to 5,000 key pairs per Region\.
-Amazon EC2 stores the public key only, and you store the private key\.
-Anyone who possesses your private key can decrypt your login information, so it's important that you store your private keys in a secure place\.
+A key pair, consisting of a private key and a public key, is a set of security credentials that you use to prove your identity when connecting to an instance\.
+Amazon EC2 stores the public key, and you store the private key\.
+You use the private key to securely access your instances\.
+Anyone who possesses your private keys can connect to your instances, so it's important that you store your private keys in a secure place\.

-Because Amazon EC2 doesn't keep a copy of your private key, there is no way to recover a private key if you lose it\.
-However, there can still be a way to connect to instances that use a lost key pair\.
-For more information, see [Connecting to your Windows instance if you lose your private key](#replacing-lost-key-pair-windows)\.

-When you launch an instance, you are prompted for the name of a key pair\.
-For more information, see [Step 7: Review Instance Launch and Select Key Pair](launching-instance.md#step-7-review-instance-launch)\.
+When you launch an instance, you are [prompted for a key pair](launching-instance.md#step-7-review-instance-launch)\.
 If you plan to connect to the instance using RDP, you must specify a key pair\.
+You can choose an existing key pair or create a new one\.
 With Windows instances, you use the private key to obtain the administrator password and then log in using RDP\.
 For more information about connecting to your instance, see [Connecting to your Windows instance](connecting_to_windows_instance.md)\.
 For more information about key pairs and Linux instances, see [Amazon EC2 key pairs and Linux instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide for Linux Instances*\.

+Because Amazon EC2 doesn't keep a copy of your private key, there is no way to recover a private key if you lose it\.
+However, there can still be a way to connect to instances for which you've lost the private key\.
+For more information, see [Connecting to your Windows instance if you lose your private key](#replacing-lost-key-pair-windows)\.

+The keys that Amazon EC2 uses are 2048\-bit SSH\-2 RSA keys\.
+You can have up to 5,000 key pairs per Region\.

 **Topics**
 + [Creating or importing a key pair](#prepare-key-pair)